CorvetteCole/backboardtracking/README.md

 Tool provided in folder to measure voltages from the analog pin a sensor is connected to.
 Tracking code is independant of this file.
 In other words, this isn't needed to run the main code.

 # To-do
--Fully scale code to support as many sensors as we need (4 at the moment?)
+-Add ability to transmit data via whatever method the other part of the team ended up choosing.

--Change variables to arrays so that we don't need to declare 8 different variables
+-Fully scale code to support as many sensors as we need (5 for now)

 -Update legacy sensor tracking code to support the 'only run when in range' method.
 This way is now working on the median code and only runs the main bulk of the code when something falls within the sensor range.
 On the median code this also allows for a 2 step failsafe to eliminate false positives.
 The main median code only runs when something is within sensor range.
 From there, it takes two more readings and if those are outside of sensor range it will disregard it as an anomaly and just continue.
 Really quite simple.